sal55/pcl/README.md

 Total:         930 ms 100.0 %
 ````
 This example is for a 740Kloc benchmark, that generates 2.2M PCL instructions.
 (OS file cacheing usually means load time is zero.
 I don't know if finising writing a file, which here is 7.7MB, continues after the compiler terminates.)

-### Missing PCL Instructions

-* Nothing has been done with 'vector' types, mainly because they don't feature in my source languages.
-* No overflow detection in generated code
-* No way to capture the overflow or carry flag for arithmetic ops (for example `cadd` could return two values: the normal result, and any carry).

-There are no special features for things like closures, generators, continuations (I don't know what half of them are).
-If they were to come up, and they couldn't be expressed in existing PCL code, then I would add something.

-There are however `setjmp longjump` ops for C, as well as `assem` for my inline assembly, and special `tcproc` functions for threaded-code (ie. naked functions).